Tap water in Rome Fontana Pantheon

 Fontanella at Villa Pamphili

-In many streets and parks in Rome, you will find fountains with running water.
+In many streets and parks in Rome, you will find fountains with fresh running water.
 They are called “Fontanelle” or even “Nasoni“.

 Cover the outlet of the nasone